Summer Undergraduate Internship Program in Clinical and Translational Research

 Letters of recommendation

 Letters of recommendation should be provided by two individuals familiar with the student's academic capabilities and potential for work in a biomedical setting.
-The recommendations should be sent by e-mail as attachments to Rachel Bastian at email@example.com directly from the writers.
+The recommendations should be uploaded by the recommenders to the application system.
+Students will have the ability to send the link within the system.

-Students will be notified by e-mail when the application package is complete.
-The package will be evaluated by CTSA leadership in consultation with the relevant undergraduate institution.
+The application closes Friday, February 9, 2018.
+Applications will be evaluated by CTSA leadership in consultation with the relevant undergraduate institution.
 Applicants will be notified by the end of March regarding the selection committee's decision.
-We request that students let us know their intent within two weeks of acceptance by the program.

-We anticipate 12 CTSA and 10 Conte Center internships for summer of 2015.
+We anticipate 12 CTSA internships for summer of 2018.